apostergiou/idiomatic-ruby/README.md

 ## Block arguments

-Two common ways to pass a block to a method are:
+Some common ways to pass a block to a method are:

 ```ruby
 def foo(number, &block)